 - Recovery: Training is a stimulus or stress which elicits a response.
 We stress our bodies through physical activity.
 It is within recovery that we see super compensation of fitness development through cellular adaptation, further capillarization in the leg muscles, and improved blood chemistry to move oxygen to our working muscles.

 - Injury prevention: It’s no secret that running can be hard on the body.
 Many of us are road runners.
-We pound away at the concrete in preparation for our next big opportunity to go fast.
+We pound on the concrete in preparation for our next big opportunity to go fast.
 Our muscles, joints and bones need a break from this.

 So next time that you put your feet up, feel good about it.
 Rest is an invaluable part of your training too, after all.